 We’ve established the role and how important nitrogen is to a crop, now we need to understand how to protect and maximize this vital nutrient during the nitrogen cycle.
 Unfortunately, the nitrogen cycle is a leaky system, meaning it often works against the goal of high nitrogen use efficiency.

-For example, surface-applied and shallow-incorporated urea is subject to volatilization losses as ammonia gas, unless the urea is incorporated by .5-inch rainfall or irrigation or treated with a urease inhibitor, such as ANVOL™ stabilizer.
-ANVOL is the next-generation product from KAS which will feature a unique, patented active ingredient to provide longer-lasting protection against nitrogen loss due to volatilization.
+For example, surface-applied and shallow-incorporated urea is subject to volatilization losses as ammonia gas, unless the urea is incorporated by .5-inch rainfall or irrigation or treated with a urease inhibitor, such as ANVOL® stabilizer.
+ANVOL is the next-generation nitrogen stabilizer from KAS, featuring the Koch-patented active ingredient, Duromide, designed to deliver longer-lasting protection against nitrogen loss due to volatilization.